 Four popular methods of relieving double taxation include:

 - Tax exemption: Foreign sourced income is not subject to the domestic tax, but whether it is applied for the whole or just a part of foreign income depends on specific cases.

 - Foreign tax credit: The tax paid in the jurisdiction where the income arises is deducted from tax payable on the same income in the jurisdiction where the income is received.

 - Tax deduction: Hong Kong allows domestic tax to be applied on the foreign income after a deduction for foreign tax on turnover basis.

-In the light of these facts, among various reasons Hong Kong appears as a top of choice with vantage ground for both expatriates and for corporations is its great system of taxation.
-The key benefit of minimizing a large tax burden makes double taxation agreements in Hong Kong, among others, being worth taking into your consideration when choosing the best place for business operations.
+Hong Kong appears as a top of choice with vantage ground for both expatriates and for corporations thanks to its great system of taxation.
+The key benefit of minimizing a large tax burden makes double taxation agreements in Hong Kong, among others, being worth taking into consideration when choosing the best place for business operations.

 Should you have any questions to start a business in Hong Kong, do not hesitate to contact us by dropping a chat message or sending an email via firstname.lastname@example.org!